As COVID-19 restrictions lift, South Jersey opens up and feels almost 'normal'

 “There’s been so much that has been lost the past year,” Freker said.
 “We’re getting a little back to normal.”

-A block off the Boardwalk, the same sentiments were spoken at the Tennessee Avenue Beer Hall.
-More than a dozen people enjoyed the Hall’s outdoor patio.
+A block off the Boardwalk, the same sentiments were expressed at the Tennessee Avenue Beer Hall.
+More than a dozen people enjoyed the hall’s outdoor patio.
 The new capacity limits didn’t have much impact on the bar’s inside dining because it still needed to maintain the required social distance between tables.

 But just like Freker, manager Domenica Polillo viewed any easing of restrictions as a step forward.